Ludeme/Ludii/README.md

 2. Import the whole `Ludii/` folder to your workspace.
 3. To start the GUI, right click on `/Ludii/PlayerDesktop/src/app/StartDesktopApp` and launch it as a Java Application

-Eclipse should recognize each folder as a separate project and automatically apply the `-parameters` compiler flag.
+Eclipse should recognise each folder as a separate project and automatically apply the `-parameters` compiler flag.

 ### IntelliJ IDEA
 1. Clone (and optionally fork) this repository.
 2. Import the whole `Ludii/` folder as an Eclipse project.
 We recommend following the [official instructions on importing Eclipse projects](https://www.jetbrains.com/help/idea/import-project-from-eclipse-page-1.html).
-Make sure to import each capitalized folder (`AI/`, ..., `View Controller/`) as a separate module.
+Make sure to import each capitalised folder (`AI/`, ..., `View Controller/`) as a separate module.
 3. In `Settings | Build, Execution, Deployment | Compiler | Java Compiler`, under `Additional command line parameters`, type `-parameters`.
 4. To start the GUI, create a new run configuration under `Run | Edit Configurations | + | Application`.
    1. Set the module to `PlayerDesktop` and use java 1.8 or above.